DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Then he started to walk once again.
 They were at first floor of hospital.
 As one would expect during the day electricity was turned off.
-For the most part, inside of the building was no signs of plants.
+For the most part, inside of the building there was no signs of plants.
-They could see concrete floor and walls, where it could be seen peeled off colour, as they advanced further.
+They could see concrete floor and walls, with peeled off paint, as they advanced further.

 "On our right is conference room, and back there on the left are training room and storage room."